 Which projector is better for gaming?

-Both use long-lifespan technology.
-The BenQ W4100i uses an LED light source rated for 10+ years.
-The Valerion VisionMaster Pro uses a Laser light source, also known for exceptional durability, often exceeding 20,000 hours of operation.
+The BenQ W4100i uses an LED light source rated for 10+ years, while the Valerion VisionMaster Pro utilizes a laser light source, both offering long lifespans.

 Explore Other Categories